GoldWave

 Once the file has been created, you need to select the

-recording source on your sound card and adjust the volume.
-There
+recording input on your computer and adjust the volume.

 Method 1: Setting Volumes Using GoldWave